rpowelll/rpowelll.github.com/_links/2017-08-02-shoelace-css.markdown

 Very cool CSS starter kit based on modern CSS features like variables and `calc`.
 That means older browser support is potentially flaky, but thankfully polyfills exist.

 I suspect if you used this on a large project, you'd find yourself wishing for the more sophisticated feature set of something like [Sass](http://sass-lang.com/), but it's nice to see plain ol' vanilla CSS slowly closing the gap.
-It's nice to envision a future where the bulk of Sass's features are made obsolete by modern CSS, the same way ES6 made many [CoffeeScript](http://coffeescript.org/) features obsolete.
+I can envision a future where the bulk of Sass's features are made obsolete by modern CSS, the same way ES6 made many [CoffeeScript](http://coffeescript.org/) features part of the core language.